Ben Walden

 Ben Walden (born 10 August 1969) is an English actor.

 He is known for The Camomile Lawn (1992), The Man Who Cried (1993), Martin Chuzzlewit (1994), High Heels and Low Lifes (2001) and Band of Brothers (2001).
 He is the son of former Labour MP and political interviewer Brian Walden.

 Career

-In 1997, he acted in Thomas Middleton's play, A Chaste Maid in Cheapside, at Shakespeare's Globe theatre in London.
+In 1997, Walden acted in Thomas Middleton's play A Chaste Maid in Cheapside at Shakespeare's Globe theatre in London.
 Malcolm McKay was director.

-In 1998, he acted in William Shakespeare's play, Richard III, at the Pleasance Theatre in London.
-Guy Retallack was director.
+In 1998, Walden acted in William Shakespeare's play, Richard III at the Pleasance Theatre in London.

-In 1999, he acted in Shakespeare's play Antony and Cleopatra at the Bankside Globe Theatre in London.
-Giles Block was director.
+The following year, Walden appeared in Shakespeare's Antony and Cleopatra at the Bankside Globe Theatre in London.